tkonopka/chsk/packages/xy/README.md

 -   **Scatter charts** display data points as symbols on a 2D plane
 -   **Line charts** use curves and/or areas to show connections between adjacent data points
+-   **Density maps** summarize datasets with a large number of points through a 2D heat map

 ## Documentation